spacemeshos/testnet-guide/cli.md

 As an example let’s specify the POS params as follows and run this command from the abovementioned "node" directory:

-`./go-spacemesh --listen /ip4/0.0.0.0/tcp/7513 --config ./config.testnet-05.json -d ./sm_data --smeshing-coinbase stest1qqqqqqz86qq5r5853yvsksnyh376fwhx5758azgyjnl8h --smeshing-start --smeshing-opts-datadir ./SM/POS --smeshing-opts-numunits 8`
+`./go-spacemesh --listen /ip4/0.0.0.0/tcp/7513 --config ./config.mainnet.json -d ./sm_data --smeshing-coinbase sm1qqqqqq9lrkyea55qpq9dh567jzv6dfcjnl0ytfczsen3h --smeshing-start --smeshing-opts-datadir ./SM/POS --smeshing-opts-numunits 8`

 Let’s decompose this example for a better understanding:

-We keep the values copied from Github for the port and app data directory, it is absolutely ok to use these default values i.e.:
+We keep the values copied from GitHub for the port and app data directory, it is absolutely ok to use these default values i.e.:

 `--listen /ip4/0.0.0.0/tcp/7513`